zebozhuang/redis-3.2.9/README.md

+This is my analysis of Reids source code.
+It is not for developing, if you want to download and install redis, please go forward to http://redis.io and have a visit.Thanks.

 This README is just a fast *quick start* document.
 You can find more detailed documentation at http://redis.io.

 What is Redis?